Vanity Fair viewers were desperate to see Dobbin and Amelia get together in the series finale

 — Sophie🐭 (@sophia_natalina) October 7, 2018

-All in all, it was a fitting end to the series, which will not return to ITV after having followed the events of the book to their conclusion.
+All in all, it was a fitting end to Vanity Fair, which will not return to ITV after having followed the events of the book to their conclusion.